 Weeks before replacing Michael Madigan as party leader, Congresswoman Robin Kelly wrote a check to Crestwood Mayor Lou Presta’s campaign.

 From sporting arenas to colleges and cruise ships, many businesses are planning to ask customers to prove they’ve had their shots.
 Smartphone apps may be coming soon.

 - TRACKING THE VIRUS

-WBEZ’s news coverage of the coronavirus pandemic focuses on the vaccine rollout in Chicago and the state, the impact on our daily lives and equity.
+WBEZ’s news coverage of the coronavirus pandemic focuses on equity, the vaccine rollout in Chicago and the state, and the impact on our daily lives.